Aiko Herzig-Yoshinaga

-Aiko Herzig-Yoshinaga (August 5, 1924 – July 18, 2018) was a Japanese American political activist who played a major role in the Japanese American redress movement.
+Aiko Herzig-Yoshinaga (吉永 愛子, August 5, 1924 – July 18, 2018) was a Japanese American political activist who played a major role in the Japanese American redress movement.
 She was the lead researcher of the Commission on Wartime Relocation and Internment of Civilians (CWRIC), a bipartisan federal committee appointed by Congress in 1980 to review the causes and effects of the Japanese American incarceration during World War II.
 As a young woman, Herzig-Yoshinaga was confined in the Manzanar Concentration Camp in California, the Jerome War Relocation Center in Arkansas, and the Rohwer War Relocation Center, which is also in Arkansas.
 She later uncovered government documents that debunked the wartime administration's claims of "military necessity" and helped compile the CWRIC's final report, Personal Justice Denied, which led to the issuance of a formal apology and reparations for former camp inmates.
 She also contributed pivotal evidence and testimony to the Hirabayashi, Korematsu and Yasui coram nobis cases.